 My favorite set of platforming segments is definitely the fourth set.
 Describing them would be a spoiler, but I can say that they have a unique feel and look compared to other segments, with new mechanics being introduced in unorthodox forms befitting of the context.
 Unfortunately, the game’s last level ends up feeling weak, as it comes right after this set of levels and to me came off as a pop quiz sort of level where you just apply everything you learned; it also didn’t really have the kind of gravitas that you’d expect from the last level, especially with the context surrounding it.

-As a quick aside, if you like Joni’s art for the game, I suggest you check out their writings.
+As a quick aside, if you like Marina’s art for the game, I suggest you check out her writings.
 They’ve recently started a retrospective series of essays on the game’s art, which also includes a nice history of how the game’s art style transitioned throughout development, so it’s an interesting read, especially if you’re a game artist.

 Even the Ocean is a gorgeously presented narrative platformer, though it is an easy one with weird pacing.
 People that are into challenging platformers aren’t likely to be satisfied, but if you’re a person that likes a story and relaxed platforming, Even the Ocean is something that I recommend.